 Contents

-• 1.
-Preparing for CE1D
+- 1. Preparing for CE1D

-• Who writes the eld each year?
+- Who writes the ce1d each year?

-• What is the legal framework?
+- What is the legal framework?

-• 3.
-Our aim: to pass the ce1d
+- 3. Our goal: to pass the ce1d

-• 4.
-Our commitment
+- 4. Our commitment

-• 5.
-Why Cogito?
+- 5. Why Cogito?

-• Redo ce1d french 2021, ce1d sciences 2021, ...
+- Redo ce1d french 2021, ce1d sciences 2021, ...

-• 6.
-A two-stage strategy: 1/ Identify deficiencies
+- 6. A two-stage strategy: 1/ Identify deficiencies

-• 2/ Diagnosis, then reinforcement
+- 2/ Diagnosis, then reinforcement

-• 7.
-Ce1D tests from previous years
+- 7. Ce1D tests from previous years

-• 8.
-Intensive weekends to prepare for the ce1d
+- 8. Intensive weekends to prepare for the ce1d

-• 9.
-What to do if you fail the ce1d?
+- 9. What to do if you fail the ce1d?

-• 11.
-Is there a second session?
+- 11. Is there a second session?

-• 12.
-How do I register my child for the CE1D?
+- 12. How do I register my child for the CE1D?
 Where can I take it as an adult?

-• 13.
-What about learning disabilities?
+- 13. What about learning disabilities?

 1. Preparing for CE1D

 The Certificat d'études du 1er degré (CE1D) is awarded to pupils in the Wallonia-Brussels Federation at the end of lower secondary education (i.e. after the first two years of secondary education).
-This certificate enables them to enrol in all the forms - general, technical, artistic and vocational - and sections - transition and qualification - of their choice in 2nd level, i.e. the third year of secondary school.
+This certificate enables them to enrol in all the forms - general, technical, artistic and vocational - and sections - transition and qualification - of their choice in 2nd level, i.e. in the third year of secondary school.

 Pupils who obtain at least 50% in the common test in its four components very generally receive the certificate.
 This is because they have demonstrated their mastery of the skills required in the subjects concerned.
 In theory, the school is still responsible for testing other skills, if necessary, which could lead to the CE1D being refused.

 The class council may consider, on the basis of their personal file, that the pupils concerned have nevertheless mastered the skills and knowledge covered by the test.
 If the certificate is refused, an appeal is possible under certain conditions (see below).
-To avoid the publication of results and any ranking of schools and pupils, the results obtained cannot be made public.
+To avoid the publication of results and any ranking of schools and students, the results obtained cannot be made public.

-Who writes the eld each year?
+Who writes the ce1d each year?

 What is the legal framework?

-3. Our aim: to pass the ce1d
+3. Our goal: to pass the ce1d

 Our aim is to help you prepare for the ce1d by offering you complete solutions, either strictly individual or face-to-face (these are our "one-to-one" solutions). ce1d weekends in december, may and june).
 To help your child succeed in CE1D.
 We understand the importance of this crucial stage in his or her school life and will do our utmost to provide quality teaching resources.
 As well as practical advice and personalised support to maximise their chances of success.